across the world

 In such cases, drastic changes at the Federal level can impact the taxes paid by residents.
-When reforms are aimed at broadening the Federal tax base, excluding certain exemptions and deductions and subjecting more income to taxation, Congress usually steps in by cutting Federal tax rates.
+Reforms often aims to broadening the Federal tax base.
+It excludes certain exemptions and deductions and subject more income to taxation.
+That’s where Congress usually steps in by cutting Federal tax rates.

 In the present tax reform scenario, States have not yet made any rate cuts or other adjustments and this will see a rise in their revenues.
 This will result in a large number of taxpayers receiving a cut at the Federal level which will be negated by a State tax increase unless States step in to correct this anomaly.

 Given these factors and fallacies, it is very important that people closely monitor the various aspects of tax reforms that have been initiated and plan out their commitments accordingly.